micronucleus/micronucleus/Readme.txt

  • Support for the entire ATtiny family instead of only ATtiny85
  • Much smaller size.
 All configurations are below 2kb.
- • Interrupt free V-USB does not require patching of the user program INT-vector anymore.
+ • Interrupt free V-USB: no patching of the user program INT-vector anymore.
  • Faster uploads due to new protocol.
  • Far jmp also allows using ATtinies with more than 8kb flash.
  • Many robustness improvements, such as compatibility to USB hubs and less erratic time out behavior.

 Due to the many changes, also the uploadtool had to be updated.
 The V2.0 upload tool is backwards compatible to the V1.X tool, though.